mandiant/flare-emu/README.md

 * `resetEmuMem` will cause `flare-emu` to reset the emulation memory before emulation of each target begins, defaults to `False`.

-`emulateBytes(bytes, registers=None, stack=None, baseAddress=0x400000, instructionHook=None, userData=None)` - Writes the code contained in `bytes` to emulation memory at `baseAddress` if possible and emulates the instructions from the beginning to the end of `bytes`.
+`emulateBytes(bytes, registers=None, stack=None, baseAddress=0x400000, instructionHook=None, hookData=None)` - Writes the code contained in `bytes` to emulation memory at `baseAddress` if possible and emulates the instructions from the beginning to the end of `bytes`.

 ## [Utility Functions](#utility)
 The following is an incomplete list of some of the useful utility functions provided by the `EmuHelper` class.